-Many of the benefits are going to be obvious; such as: fresh air, more exercise, lower risk of obesity, opportunities to exercise imagination and increased social interaction.
+Many of the benefits are going to be obvious; such as fresh air, more exercise, lower risk of obesity, opportunities to exercise imagination and increased social interaction.
 However, recent studies have actually suggested less obvious benefits.
-For instance, according to an Australian group, children who spend more time in outdoor sports and less time watching TV have better retinal micro-vascular structure, which apparently indicates all kinds of things about one’s circulation in general.
+For instance, according to an Australian group, children who spend more time in outdoor sports and less time watching TV have better retinal microvascular structure, which apparently indicates all kinds of things about one’s circulation in general.
 In addition, Dutch researchers have found that kids with ADHD function better when in the woods than in a built environment.
 An additional study showed that environmental education offered in schools helped students increase their critical thinking skills.
 Clearly, less structured playtime outdoors is going to be beneficial.

 MAKING THE CHANGE

 Another important part of making this change will be finding ways to engage and entertain children.
 Before the advent of so much technology, children inherently knew what to do when told to “Go outside and play.”
-Games of tag, hide-an- seek or stick-ball with the neighbor kids were easy enough to get going, but that’s just not the case for today’s youth.
+Games of tag, hide-and-seek or stick-ball with the neighbor kids were easy enough to get going, but that’s just not the case for today’s youth.
 When sending children out to play be sure to provide some ideas of things they can do, or it won’t be surprising to find them just sitting outside looking bored.
 A quick Google search of “outdoor summer activities” or “activities for children to do outside” will provide many ideas.

 FOR THE CHILDREN

 Sidewalk chalk is easy to find and inexpensive but extremely useful for outside play.
 Not only do children love to draw on the driveway or the back patio but spraying it away in a rainbow of colors with the water hose is as much fun.
 However, that’s just the beginning.
 For the younger children, this is an easy way to help them learn to read.
-Draw big letters on the driveway, such as: C, H, L, S, etc. The game can begin simple enough, call out the letter and the child runs to that letter.
+Draw big letters on the driveway, such as C, H, L, S, etc. The game can begin simple enough, call out the letter and the child runs to that letter.
 Eventually when that stops being challenging, activities can be associated with each letter.
 Clap on the letter C, hop on the letter H, laugh on the letter L, and so on.